MrPixle2022/Documentaion/Js/React/Basics.md

 in vscode you will have these files:

-mostly you won't need most of theses so you can delet all files in src except ``App.js``
+mostly you won't need most of theses so you can delete all files in src except ``App.js``
 ``index.js``
 and make sure to remove any import from the old files that have been removed